 This means Joe Blow, without any experience–or at best, minimal knowledge, may be hired to build your house.
 Then Mr. Blow will turn around and hire incompetent sub-contractor’s or specialty sub-contractors, breach the contract, file bankruptcy, be forgiven in court for the debts they owe at the homeowner’s expense and cause numerous liens on their property.

 Then these wannabe contractors are able to recycle their crime and start another business under another name, over and over again.
-Attorneys Near Me guess what?
+Law Firm Jobs Near Me guess what?
 It’s all legal in Washington State and they know this.
 This careless practice and fraudulent crime against homeowners and taxpayers are not tolerable in such states as California and Florida.
 This is another reason that there is so much construction going on in the State of Washington.
 It’s easy-pickings for contractor criminals.

 The property owner has the burden of proof.
 They are the victims.
 Fraud has a different meaning in Washington State.
 In bankruptcy court, fraud is very hard to prove.
 If proven against the contractor, the homeowner has a slight chance of seeking a judgment, but collecting that is another challenge.
 All these crooks have to explain is they went over their heads in expense.
 The fact is they underestimate the job, usually on purpose.
 In their trade, the terminology is called “low-balling.”
 They take draws of money from what the property owner has paid, then fund other projects and don’t pay their supplier’s bills they have in the victim’s name.
 This results with liens on the property owner.